Smit-2907/30-Days-of-Python/30-Days-of-Python/progress.md

 Today I learned how to control loop execution and make programs behave more intelligently using `break`, `continue`, and `pass`.

 🚀 **Day 5 Status:** Completed

+# 🏁 Day 6 Complete

+✅ Learned string basics
+✅ Practiced string indexing and slicing
+✅ Used important string methods (`upper`, `lower`, `strip`, `replace`, `split`)
+✅ Solved string algorithm problems
+✅ Built a word frequency counter program

+Today I learned how to manipulate text using Python strings and how string operations are used to solve logical problems.

+🚀 **Day 6 Status:** Completed